The author embarks on an Iowa whitetail deer hunting adventure with Timberghost Outfitters.

 by Tim Neal

-I returned in October 2017, but without Paul.
+I returned in October 2017 to pursue an Iowa whitetail, but without Paul.
 He had crashed his mountain bike a few months prior and damaged his shoulder to a point he couldn’t draw his bow.
-I arrived the afternoon the day before my hunt was supposed to start to warm and breezy conditions.
+I arrived the afternoon before my hunt.
 I stored my gear and went to the main lodge to grab some lunch.
 Shortly thereafter, Mike Hine—Timberghost’s Head Honcho—joined me.
 He was personally going to be taking care of me during my stay.
 As we talked strategy, he informed me that I was the first free-range hunter of the year and the only free-range hunter for the week.
 I had all their leases outside the fence to myself.
 It was early afternoon, so he suggested I check my equipment and we would get an early start on my hunt and sit that evening.

-The next morning it was off to a different stand on the same property.
+The next morning it was off to a different stand on the same property in hopes of arrowing a giant Iowa whitetail buck.
 A few does was all I saw.
 That afternoon we tried another stand on a different property with a few does and small bucks seen.
 But the weather was cooler with even cooler temps predicted.
-The following day was similar, but with more deer and a few larger, but not shooter bucks seen.
-The third morning was cooler yet and with much more activity, but still no big bucks seen.
+The following day was similar, but with more deer and a few larger, but no shooter bucks were seen.
+The third morning was cooler yet and with much more activity, but still, no big bucks were seen.
 During lunch at the lodge, Mike informed me the wind was finally favorable to hunt a property that held probably the largest free-range buck they had on camera.

 The next few hours were uneventful with no deer sightings at all.
 As I stood there going over what I could have done differently, I spied what appeared to be the same smaller buck returning from the woods headed in the direction he had originally come from a few hours earlier.
 He slowly walked across the opening not 20-yards from my stand.
 I hoped by some miracle the big buck would follow.
-The wait was short as not five-minutes later I could see him walking down the fence line.
+The wait was short; not five minutes later, I could see the buck walking down the fence line.
 I was already standing, my bow in hand.
 The only problem was he was walking directly towards me along the heavily treed fence line.
 I wasn’t sure if I could get a shot.
 At about 30-yards for no reason I can explain, he angled to his right and started crossing the mostly open weed patch.
 I had my Prime Centergy at full draw as he slowly walked by at under 20-yards.
 I let my Dead Meat-tipped arrow loose.
-He took off at a full run.
-But seeing the Gold Tip Pierce arrow covered with blood sticking out of the ground, along with the blood trail I could clearly see from my stand, I was confident he wouldn’t go far.
+The buck took off at a full run.
+But seeing the Gold Tip Pierce arrow covered with blood sticking out of the ground, along with the blood trail I could clearly see from my stand, I was confident it wouldn’t go far.
 I called Mike and gave him a quick rundown of what had just happened.
 He said he was on his way and if I felt good about my shot to take a quick look as it was getting dark.
-Once on the blood trail I had no doubt he was down.
-Forty-yards later I was standing over my best archery whitetail.
+Once on the blood trail, I had no doubt he was down.
+Forty yards later I was standing over my best archery buck, an exceptional Iowa whitetail.

 I went back to Timberghost after my unsuccessful first trip due to the quality operation and professional hardworking staff.
 I’m glad I did.
 I’ll be back with them as soon as the state sees fit to give me another Iowa whitetail tag.
 I know the chances of improving on my Boone and Crockett class buck isn’t good, but I’m confident the staff will supply me with a quality free-range hunt.